Can I home school my child?

 What if I decide to send my child back to school or move out of the area?

 Your child’s home school registration will remain active until you notify us of a change.
 Please notify our office before registering your student in public/private school, or if you are moving out of the Linn, Benton, or Lincoln county area.
 You can request a withdrawal from home school by phone, email, fax, or through our website.
-Students cannot be enrolled in a local public school until they have been withdrawn from home school.
+When you move, change school districts or register your student back into public or private school please inform us of this change.

 What about testing?